altescy/pdpcli/README.md

 ### Plugins

 By using plugins, you can extend PdpCLI.
-The plugin feature enables you to use your own pipeline stages, data reader / writer and commands.
+The plugin feature enables you to use your own pipeline stages, data readers / writers and commands.

 #### Add a new stage

-1. Write your plugin script `mypdp.py` like the following. `PrintStage` just shows the DataFrame on stdout.
+1. Write your plugin script `mypdp.py` like below. `Stage.register("<stage-name>")` registers your pipeline stages, and you can specify these stages by writing `type: <stage-name>` in your config file.
 ```python
 import pdpcli